openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 - _Merge statement format_

-`file-name-1`
-- The name given in the `SD` entry that describes the records to be merged.
+`file-name-1` is the name given in the `SD` entry that describes the records to be merged.

 No file-name can be repeated in the **MERGE** statement.